NightmarePog/nightmare-webpage/README.md

-# portfolio page
+# Lukas page
-hey, this is basically my portfolio page.
+hey, this is basically my portfolio page

-I am showcasing there waht i can work with, my projects and stuff like that hope you like it ^^
+I am showcasing there what i can work with, my projects and stuff like that

+Sorry for all sort of typos in commits etc...
 # technologies:
 Vite, React, Tailwind-CSS